-The MRCC has its clubrooms in the old police station in Musselburgh Town Hall ( *see below *) where the members regularly meet on a Friday night for tea and discourse covering every aspect of life and occasionally even cycling!
+The MRCC has its clubrooms in the old police station in Musselburgh Town Hall ( *see below *) where members regularly meet on a Friday night for a catch up covering every aspect of life and occasionally even cycling!
 This is a good time to keep up with what’s happening and also have a bit of a laugh.
 As well as the social aspects of the regular club runs and club nights there are also organize a range of social events.
 There is the club post New Year Annual Presentation evening, the Freewheeling contest (an event where you don’t use any muscle, just gravity) and barbeque, as well as summer barbeques and the occasional mountain bike weekend.
-The club members have on occasion been involved with the organizing of cycling events for Musselburgh’s Riding of the Marshes (every 25 years) and the Honest Toun Festivals.
-During the summer the club runs a number of official race events; a Team Time Trial, 2 Individual Time Trials and 2 Road Races.
+The club members have on occasion been involved with the organizing of cycling events for the Honest Toun Festival.
+During the summer the club runs a number of official race events; a Team Time Trial, Individual Time Trial and 2 Road Races.
 In addition to these on most Wednesday evenings an unofficial training 10 mile Time Trial is run, usually at the Wallyford course.
 There is a chain gang type training run on one evening during the week starting from the clubrooms at the Town Hall and riders also participate in the Track League at Meadowbank Velodrome .An early season highlight held in late February is the clubs Audax ‘The Tour of East Lothian’.
 This is not a race but a reliability trial around checkpoints in the district of East Lothian.
 Because of the fact that you can take what ever time you wish to complete this event, stop to take breaks, travel along the quite and more interesting roads in East Lothian and also ride with a group of friends this event attracts around 200 entrants, of all ages and level of ability.

 Link to Google Map of the clubrooms : http://tinyurl.com/MRCC-Clubrooms